 Different from our credit grade model for Xiaoying Card Loan, we adopt a rule-based credit assessment and pricing system with manual review for the applicants of our Xiaoying Preferred Loan and Xiaoying Housing Loan.
-For Xiaoying Preferred Loan, other than focusing on reviewing the applicants' credit assessment result based on our database and the insurance decision opinion from ZhongAn, we also review property ownership, insurance policies or provident funds.
-ZhongAn's credit analysis model is based on information from various resources and access to various databases including PBOC CRC and borrowers'/applicants' income level evidenced by their housing mortgage payments.
+For Xiaoying Preferred Loan, other than focusing on reviewing the applicants' credit assessment result based on our database and the insurance or guarantee decision opinion from our financial institutional cooperators, we also review property ownership, insurance policies or provident funds.
 In terms of Xiaoying Housing Loan, we focus on assessing the value of the collateral properties provided by the applicants.